Sixzero/OpenRouter.jl/README.md

   - **non-streaming** ⇒ `HTTP.post`
   - **streaming** ⇒ `streamed_request!` + SSE parsing, then reconstructs a **POST-like response** (same shape as a non-streaming call)

-This design keeps streaming and non-streaming behavior as similar as possible from the caller’s perspective.
+This design keeps streaming and non-streaming behavior as similar as possible from the caller’s perspective, while still allowing custom stream handlers via the `AbstractLLMStream` interface.

 ---